dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 **Gradient Angle** Rotates the _Height Gradient_ around the **Center X** and **Center Y** values in world-space.

 **Enable Vertex Colors** If enabled, the final shading of the object is multiplied by the mesh’s vertex color values.
-It is a debug parameter, usually this does not change the look.
+It is a debug parameter, usually this is not used for changing the look.

 ### Texture Mapping Parameters
 **Texture Maps**